floatme-corp/golflog/README.md

 ## Use

-As close to your application entrypoint or initial context creation, create a `Configurator` and `logr.Logger`, then set that logger in the `context.Context`:
+As close to your application entry point or initial context creation, create a `Configurator` and `logr.Logger`, then set that logger in the `context.Context`:
 ```golang